dorchain/bpsk/README.md

 # bpsk
-costas loop decoder for RDS data at 52.63kHz
+costas loop decoder for RDS data at 52.63kHz and 192kHZ Sample rate